Voyage to Antarctica with On The Go Tours

 The frozen and windswept continent of Antarctica represents one of the last remaining frontiers for intrepid travellers.
 Home to the geographical South Pole and almost wholly contained within the Antarctic Circle, it's a land of extreme weather, wild landscapes and surreal remoteness where adventure tourism and scientific endeavour collide.
 Here you can marvel at enormous icebergs, breathtaking glaciers, vast polar ice caps, and rugged snow-covered mountains.Read More

-A voyage to Antarctica is not for the faint-hearted with a turbulent journey through Drake Passage testing even the most hardy of seafarers but with our range of expedition cruises you can explore the Antarctic Peninsula with daily landings and shore excursions, and tick this once-in-a-lifetime journey off your bucket list.
+A voyage to Antarctica is not for the faint-hearted with a turbulent journey through Drake Passage testing even the most hardy of seafarers but with our range of expedition cruises departing in 2019 and 2020 you can explore the Antarctic Peninsula with daily landings and shore excursions, and tick this once-in-a-lifetime journey off your bucket list.

 |Trip Name||Starts||Departing||From GBP||Deal||Map|

 |Classic Antarctica - 10 days||Ushuaia, Argentina||14 Nov 2019||£5,215|||

 |Polar Circle Quest - 12 days||Ushuaia, Argentina||17 Feb 2020||£8,095|||

 Our Antarctica Expedition Cruises offer intrepid travellers the opportunity to journey to the end of the world on a thrilling voyage.
 Setting sail from the port of Ushuaia, Argentina, on an ice-strengthened polar vessel our expedition cruises take in the highlights of the Antarctic Peninsula, South Shetland Islands and Polar Circle, as well as the Falkland Islands and South Georgia on our 20 day Classic South Georgia itinerary.